Toggle: English / Spanish

-- If continuous pressure hasn't stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.
+If continuous pressure has not stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.

-- It should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.
+- The tourniquet should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.

 - To make a tourniquet, use bandages 2 to 4 inches wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.